jenniferthompson/webstage/content/about/_index.md

 - [R-Ladies](https://rladies.org)

 > <small><i>R-Ladies is a worldwide organization to promote gender diversity in the R community.
-I coordinate [abstract reviews](https://twitter.com/RLadiesGlobal/status/903516455207088128) for the global leadership team, and co-founded the [Nashville](http://www.meetup.com/rladies-nashville) chapter of R-Ladies with [Lucy D'Agostino McGowan](http://www.lucymcgowan.com).
-As chapter organizers, we coordinate meetups and curriculum, teach ourselves and encourage others to speak and participate, and foster a sense of supportive community for our members.</i></small>
+I coordinate [abstract reviews](https://twitter.com/RLadiesGlobal/status/903516455207088128) for the global leadership team and co-founded the [Nashville](http://www.meetup.com/rladies-nashville) chapter of R-Ladies with [Lucy D'Agostino McGowan](http://www.lucymcgowan.com).
+We coordinate meetups and curriculum and foster a sense of supportive community.</i></small>

 - Lead statistician, [Society of Critical Care Medicine ABCDEF Bundle Improvement Collaborative](http://www.iculiberation.org/About/collaborative/Pages/default.aspx)

 > <small><i>The Collaborative is a 75-center nationwide quality improvement project which aims to optimize outcomes for critically ill patients, both adult and pediatric.
-While the Collaborative was ongoing, I provided regular progress reports to inform and motivate sites.
-Once data collection ended, I worked with clinical PIs to write a manuscript looking at the association of Bundle performance with relevant clinical outcomes among adults (manuscript in progress).</i></small>
+I provided regular progress reports to inform and motivate sites during data collection, and worked with clinical PIs to write a manuscript looking at the association of Bundle performance with relevant clinical outcomes among adults (manuscript in progress).</i></small>

 - [Data for Democracy](http://datafordemocracy.org)